 Gallaudet graduated at 17 with a bachelor’s degree.
 He later returned for a master’s degree and became an ordained minister.
 Had he proceeded directly into a ministry, deaf people would have lost one of their greatest champions.

-But little nine-year-old Alice pulled him in the direction that made them both beloved heroes to the deaf community.
+But little nine-year-old Alice Cogswell pulled him in the direction that made them both beloved heroes to the deaf community.
 Alice, at age two, had lost her hearing as the result of meningitis.

 While some of these superstitions were fading, for deaf children this lingering ignorance meant a very difficult life.
-The Cogswell family interacted with Alice and they had developed a rudimentary way of communicating, but her father, Mason Cogswell, wanted more for her.
+The Cogswell family developed a rudimentary way of communicating with Alice, but her father, Mason Cogswell, wanted more for her.

 Mason used his connections and influence to raise money to send Gallaudet to Europe so he could study methods for teaching deaf people.
-His goal was to establish a school in America.
+He aimed to establish a school in America for his daughter.

-Gallaudet then went to France, where he was welcomed by Roch-Ambroise Cucurron Sicard, principal of Institut Royal des Sourds-Muets.
+Gallaudet then went to France, where he received a warm welcome from Roch-Ambroise Cucurron Sicard, principal of Institut Royal des Sourds-Muets.
 Gallaudet studied the school’s method of sign language instruction.
 His money was running out, though, and it became clear he would not be able to return to America and establish a school himself.